cdfre0/Shop/README.md

 >>>Run through NetBeans

-Step 1: Run MySQL database on localhost 3306, with username: user, password: password and not using SSL,
+Step 1: Run MySQL database on localhost 3306, with username: user, password: password, not using SSL,
             or change details in src\main\resources\application.yml

 Step 2: Build project